timcombs/code102/code/bash_aliases.md

 #
 # class-centric aliases
 #
-# Set this to the full directory where your Code 201 classwork exists
+# change this to the full directory where your Code 201 classwork exists

 alias 201='cd ~/Documents/Code201/labwork'